Salut Mere et Pere! Commet va tu?

 It crazy how fast time flies.

-how much fun I am having.
+But I can't tell you how much fun I am having.
 I have grown

 so much and I know that I will grow